Seventh-inning stretch: Team traditions

 "God Bless America" also precedes "Take Me Out to the Ball Game" during the seventh-inning stretch of New York Yankees home games, and Robert Merrill's rendition of the former song is played.

 The Minnesota Twins play "Little Red Corvette" by Minneapolis-born musician Prince, due to the tradition that rookies and newly traded players know the lyrics to the song.

 Other clubs traditionally play songs after "Take Me Out to the Ball Game".
-The Cincinnati Reds play "Cincinnati, Ohio" by Connie Smith, the Milwaukee Brewers play "Beer Barrel Polka" in reference to the city's beermaking heritage, the Houston Astros play "Deep in the Heart of Texas", the Los Angeles Angels play "Good 4 U" by Olivia Rodrigo, the Seattle Mariners play "Can't Hold Us" by Macklemore & Ryan Lewis, the Colorado Rockies play a cover version of "Hey!
-Baby", the Pittsburgh Pirates play "We Are Family" as a homage to the slogan used in the 1979 season, and the Washington Nationals play "Take On Me" by A-ha, a song that became popular with Nationals fans during the 2012 season when Michael Morse used it as his walk-up music.
+The Cincinnati Reds play "Cincinnati, Ohio" by Connie Smith, the Milwaukee Brewers play "Beer Barrel Polka" in reference to the city's beermaking heritage, the Houston Astros play "Deep in the Heart of Texas", the Los Angeles Angels play "Good 4 U" by Southern California-based singer-songwriter Olivia Rodrigo, the Seattle Mariners play "Louie Louie" a song that is popular in Washington, the Colorado Rockies play DJ Ötzi's version of "Hey Baby", the Pittsburgh Pirates play "We Are Family" as a homage to the slogan used in the 1979 season, and the Washington Nationals play "Take On Me" by A-ha, a song that became popular with Nationals fans during the 2012 season when Michael Morse used it as his walk-up music.

 The Florida Marlins, attempting to mimic the Blue Jays' exercising song in their inaugural year of 1993, created a group of dancers, some former University of Miami Sunsations or Miami Heat dancers, and called the group "The Seventh Inning Stretchers".
 At the first game this group came onto the field at the top of the 7th inning, and the crowd was encouraged to stand and stretch, and do a choreographed dance to Gloria Estefan's song "Get on Your Feet".
 The crowd, thinking it was the actual 7th-inning stretch, booed loudly.
 The group appeared at a second game the following evening but was booed again and was never seen following that game.

+Similarly, in Banana Ball, popularized by the Savannah Bananas barnstorming baseball team, in the middle of the 4th inning, both teams lead the entire stadium in a choreographed "Hey Baby" dance instead of singing "Take Me Out to the Ballgame."